IndraT97/Azure-DBX-UnityCatelog_Hive_MetaStore_Sync/README.md

-# Unity Catelog - Metadata Sync
+# Unity Catelog - Metadata Sync  (Work in Progress)

 ## Need for the Sync